baopham/react-conways-game-of-life/README.md

-# Conways Game Of Life (conways-game-of-life)
+# Conway's Game Of Life (conways-game-of-life)

-> Conways Game Of Life
+> Conway's Game Of Life

 ## Running your project